ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The first query type, `time-interval`, is designed to support applications in which reports are collected over a long period of time.
-The Collector specifies a "batch interval" that determines the time range for reports included in the
-batch: For each report in the batch, the time at which that report was generated (see {{upload-flow}}) must fall within the batch interval specified by the Collector.
+The Collector specifies a "batch interval" that determines the time range for reports included in the batch.
+For each report in the batch, the time at which that report was generated (see {{upload-flow}}) must fall within the batch interval specified by the Collector.

 Typically the Collector issues queries for which the batch intervals are continuous, monotonically increasing, and have the same duration.
-For example, the sequence of batch intervals.
-For example, the sequence of batch intervals `(1659544000, 1000)`, `(1659545000, 1000)`, `(1659545000, 1000)`, `(1659546000, 1000)` satisfies these conditions.
+For example, the sequence of batch intervals
+`(1659544000, 1000)`, `(1659545000, 1000)`, `(1659545000, 1000)`, `(1659546000,
+1000)` satisfies these conditions.
 (The first element of the pair denotes the start of the batch interval and the second denotes the duration.)
 Of course,